 There are good options online with attractive deals, but make certain you are dealing with a reliable broker or lender.

-Mortgage loans aren’t always a one-size-fits-all type of proposition.
-But here are some general profiles of a borrower, along with the preferred route to a loan.
+Mortgage loans aren’t one-size-fits-all.
+But here are some general profiles of a borrower, along with the recommended route to a loan:

 - Excellent credit, easy access to financial documents, long-time employee of one company: Online lender or bank.

 - Self-employed borrower who doesn’t want to share data about income or assets with a mortgage provider: Mortgage broker.